Tanishsnghhh/32_Tanish_pythonlab_manuall_code_video_23_27/README.md

 https://drive.google.com/drive/folders/1u4ge-Mtjqcf0rjc-PaBnxcwgtinx30Co?usp=share_link

-Numbers 1 to 20 problem question statement name to identify.
+Numbers 1 to 20 class and obj problem question statement name to identify.

 1- Python program to create a person class.
 Include attributes like name,country and date of birth.
 Implement a method to determine the person's age.